simon-smart88/shinyscholar/README.md

-# shinyscholar (v0.2.5)
+# shinyscholar (v0.3.0)

 <img src="https://raw.githubusercontent.com/simon-smart88/shinyscholar/master/inst/shiny/www/logo.png" width="259" height="300" align="right" style="border:10px solid white;">

 Shinyscholar creates a skeleton R Shiny application that can be used to create complex applications that are modular, meet academic standards of attribution and are reproducible outside of the application.
 By using *shinyscholar*, to create a template application, developers will be encouraged to produce applications that are maintainable and run reliably without having to learn software development best-practices from scratch. *shinyscholar* was [forked](https://github.com/wallaceEcoMod/wallace/tree/51a3ebe10ffd797fc36ad2d2cf8245b014d11b41) from `{wallace}` v2.0.5 ([CRAN](https://cran.r-project.org/package=wallace), [website](https://wallaceecomod.github.io/wallace/index.html)) a modular platform for reproducible modelling of species distributions.
 Specifically, it harnesses the higher-level structure and core attributes of Wallace but removes its discipline-specific features, yielding a generic template for developers to make their own applications.
 We are very grateful to the contributors to `{wallace}` and the features retained from it and the new features added in *shinyscholar* are described in `NEWS`.

-*Shinyscholar* also contains an example application with four components (Select, Plot, Reproduce, Template) each of which contain one or two modules (`select_query`, `select_async`, `select_user`, `plot_hist`, `plot_scatter`, `plot_auto`, `rep_markdown`, `rep_renv`, `rep_refPackages` and `template_create`) and their code is found in the `inst/shiny/modules` directory.
+*Shinyscholar* also contains an example application with four components (Select, Plot, Reproduce, Template) each of which contain one or more modules (`select_query`, `select_async`, `select_user`, `plot_hist`, `plot_scatter`, `plot_auto`, `rep_markdown`, `rep_renv`, `rep_refPackages` and `template_create`) and their code is found in the `inst/shiny/modules` directory.
 Each of the modules in the Select and Plot components calls a function with the same name that is found in the `R` directory.
 The `select_query` module and underlying function is the most complex, containing various components for handling errors, both in the module and in the function.
 The other modules are very simple but included to demonstrate how multiple components and modules can be used.
 The Reproduce component is used to generate an rmarkdown document that reproduces the analysis conducted in the application.
 The Template component can be used to produce and download a template version of an app with the same features.

 To use *shinyscholar* to create new applications you can install with the following R code: